About

 Chapter 1: A Healing Journey

-Yoga has been an ever unfolding journey that truly sparked my consciousness way back in 1991, but I remember first learning about yoga on TV.
+Yoga has been an ever unfolding journey that I began as a young adult.
+Before that, I remember learning about yoga on TV.
 I grew up in Alberta, at a time when cable television was still a concept.
-We watched mostly Canadian content on only 2 channels.
-As a result, there were many iconic 70’s – Canadian TV programs, including a CTV program called ‘Kareen’s Yoga’, a yoga exercise program hosted by ever-fabulous Kareen Zebroff.
+We watched mostly Canadian content on only 2 channels., resulting in many iconic 70’s – Canadian TV programs, including a CTV exercise program called ‘Kareen’s Yoga’, hosted by ever-fabulous Kareen Zebroff.

-As a child, I remember, mostly reluctantly, the itchy, nylon one piece body suit, paired with equally scratchy leotards my sister, mother and I would wear when we enjoyed practicing along with Kareen’s Yoga at home.
+I was only a child, so what I most remember, were those itchy, nylon one piece body suits, paired with the equally scratchy leotards we’d wear when practicing along with Kareen’s Yoga on the Quasar console colour TV.

-Later, when I found yoga as an young adult, it was a life changing experience, as if a light went on inside me.
-I know now this was a true and natural response and an initial healing.
-It was a kind of “mini-awakening”.
-I continued to feel better every time I attended a yoga class, so I kept going, as often as possible.
+As a young adult in the early 90’s, I found yoga classes to attend at my local community centre, so I registered, not expecting any kind of life changing experience.
+I became devoted, and was blessed with an exceptional teacher, Lilian Bianchi.
+I remember feeling as if a light went on inside me.
+I know now this was a natural response and an initial shift in subtle body awareness, akin to “healing”, or a “mini-awakening”.
+I continued to feel better every time I attended a yoga class, and so I kept going, as often as possible.

-Lilian’s expertise and gentle guidance in Hatha Yoga has always been my most precious foundation.
-I attended every class with her that I possibly could and sometimes we would go for tea.
-We became friends and eventually, I would become her unofficial yoga assistant in the classes at the community centre.
+Lilian’s expertise and gentle guidance in Hatha Yoga was my foundation.
+I attended every class with her that I possibly could and after some time, I became her unofficial yoga assistant.

 In 1995, my fairy tale marriage crumbled.
-The relationship that I thought would last forever had unconsciously mirrored all of the dysfunctional patterns of my upbringing, and then some.
-It was a difficult time, but with Lilian’s encouragement and compassion, I dove deeper into yoga.
+It was a heart ache, but with Lilian’s encouragement and compassion, I dove deep into yoga which became my saving grace.
 I started practicing at home, too.

-After a few years of weekly classes and weekend workshops, Lilian asked me if I felt ready to take the next step in my yoga development, and would I consider becoming a yoga teacher, myself?
-I was not expecting it, but after the end of my marriage, I had been growing increasingly curious about yoga as a healing path and a new life direction.
-I had grown to love my yoga practice, and I certainly admired Lilian’s experience and abilities as an advanced “yogini.”
+One evening after class, Lilian asked me if I felt ready to take the next step in my yoga development, and would I consider becoming a yoga teacher, myself?
+I was not expecting it, but after the end of my marriage, I had been growing increasingly curious about yoga as a healing path and a healthy life direction.
 So, with her blessing, I took a leap of faith and began researching possibilities of places or schools where I could go to develop and deepen my understanding of yoga.

-In the 90’s, Yoga Teacher Training programs were relatively rare in Canada.
+At this time, Yoga Teacher Training programs were relatively rare in Canada.
 I found only a few advertised schools in the back pages of the ‘Yoga International’ magazine.
-One opportunity was in Quebec and the other two were in B.C.
-They weren’t called schools, but rather, yoga ashrams.
+One opportunity was to study Sivananda style yoga in Quebec.
+The other two choices were in B.C.
+It wasn’t called YTT, like it is now.
+There were no schools, but rather, yoga ashrams.
 An ashram is a Sanskrit term given to describe a place where a community of like-minded people choose to live simply, (without material luxury), away from society, and who sustain constant practices and disciplines that include various forms of yoga, meditation, and philosophy.
 Much like a monastery, an ashram is self sustaining, often supporting charitable causes as a form of karmic duty.
 Activities, such as farming foods, teaching courses and retreats, publishing books and sometimes music, provide the means for their scope of a communal and spiritual lifestyle.

-After researching my options, I chose to go to Yasodhara Ashram, near Kootenay Bay, BC, participating in a 10 day retreat called ‘The Hidden Language of Hatha Yoga’ as taught by Swami Sivananda Radha.
-I resonated with the esoteric nature of this yoga ashram community whose daily activities included in depth study of the kundalini system, expression through music and art, and so much writing, chanting, dream work, karma yoga.
-These intriguing activities at the ashram and the pristine natural surroundings are the legacy of Swami Sivananda Radha, who was an original pioneer for western women teaching yoga.
+After researching my options, I chose to visit Yasodhara Ashram, near Kootenay Bay, BC, participating in a retreat called ‘The Hidden Language of Hatha Yoga’ as taught by Swami Sivananda Radha.
+I resonated with the esoteric nature of this yoga community.
+Our daily activities included in depth study of the kundalini system, expression through music and art, and so much writing, chanting, dream work, karma yoga.
+The pristine natural surroundings are the legacy of Swami Sivananda Radha, who was an original pioneer for western women teaching yoga.
 Swami Radha also taught the ‘Divine Light Invocation’ that would become my first spiritual practice and an important step on my healing journey.

 When I returned to Vancouver, I went back to work in the restaurants.
 I saved my tips and bought my first harmonium.
 I knew I wanted to keep yoga in the forefront of my life and I was eager to share what I had learned at the ashram.
-I had started subbing for Lilian and then, I was hired for yoga programs at the YMCA, both downtown and in South Vancouver.
+I had started subbing for Lilian and was also hired to teach yoga at the YMCA, both downtown and in South Vancouver.

-I enjoyed teaching yoga so much.
-I wanted nothing more but to continue training and to become a better instructor and helper.
-I was not able to do many of the advanced postures due to physical limitations, but after my ashram experience, I understood that yoga is not only physical exercise.
+I enjoyed leading the yoga so much, and after my ashram experience, I understood that yoga is not only physical exercise.
 Yoga is a Sanskrit word: योग, meaning ‘union’ or to ‘yoke’ the physical, mental, and spiritual bodies, and to still the mind.

-There is no doubt that my previous recovery efforts and long stay at the ashram had helped me to awaken.
-Rebuilding a fragmented self is a life long journey, though.
-In order to understand my life, so far, I knew I needed to “stay on the path” and continue educating myself in a supportive, nurturing, safe, empowering environment.
-In early recovery, the counselors I saw would say to keep my chin up and just “let it go”.
-I wanted desperately to heal, feel “normal” and move on, but the effects of preverbal, childhood and teenage trauma had written a story deep into the fiber of my nervous system.
-I had developed a dissociative condition.
-Sandra would help me to work with the armoring that kept me frozen.
-I learned to feel my emotional triggers and stay present.
-We also had a lot of fun, practicing yoga inversions, hanging ourselves like art work on Sandra studio walls.
-I mostly loved our extended deep relaxation sessions, gazing at the night stars through the sky lights.
-We would be so open and grounded from hours of (sometimes difficult) asana, that would ready us to focus inward for breath work and emotional energy release in a final cosmic sound healing exercise called toning.
-The group consciousness became almost womb like and this level of support was vital for many of us to safely reach the “issues in the tissues.”
-The truth is, we all have varying degrees of trauma trapped within ourselves.
+Sandra’s yoga trainings would help us all work with the subtle armoring that we hold on to.
+We also had a lot of fun, practicing yoga inversions, hanging ourselves like art work off the ropes on the studio walls.
+I adored our extended deep relaxation sessions, gazing at the night stars through the sky lights, then the focus inward for breath work and emotional energy release in a final cosmic sound healing exercise called toning.
+The group consciousness became womb like and this level of support was vital for many of us to safely reach the “issues in the tissues.”
+The truth is, we all have had varying degrees of traumas trapped within ourselves.

 Sandra Sammartino was also the original pioneer and heart behind BC’s ‘Yoga Outreach’ programs.
 As an optional part of our teacher training, Sandra would mentor us for Yoga Outreach teaching positions.
 My first Yoga Outreach teaching experience was 1:1 therapeutic yoga for a home bound trauma survivor.
-I would share mostly breathing practices with her while she was immobilized in her bed, lost in a major depression.
+We’d share mostly breathing practices while she was immobilized in her bed, lost in a major depression.
 I remember her sitting up and putting all her effort into the simple exercises.
-We both appreciated our visits.
+We both appreciated our visits, so much.

 Yoga Outreach placements allowed me to experience and explore teaching yoga in many unusual circumstances and challenging areas.